jrosen48/tidykids/README.md

 - `inf_adj` refers to the amount transformed to be in 2016 dollars for each year spent
-- `inf_adj_per_child` refers to the amount transformed to be in 2016 dollars for each year per child in \$1000s spent
+- `inf_adj_per_child` refers to the amount transformed to be in 2016 dollars for each year per child

 Detailed descriptions of the expenditures in the dataset (see the `expenditure` column) are available in the [tidykids-codebook